ToshioCP/WNote/README.md

 sections also can be grouped by the article.
 So you can organize your notes, like a paper article.

-### WNote is in development mode.
+### WNote is deployed to Heroku but it's still in development level.

-WNote is not in production mode.
+WNote is in development level.
 It doesn't have enough power, yet.

 ### features